ncatlab/nlab-content/pages/6/5/0/4/4056/content.md

 ## Related theorems

-Other theorems about the foundations of [[quantum mechanics]] include:
+Other theorems about the foundations and [[interpretation of quantum mechanics]] include:

 * [[order-theoretic structure in quantum mechanics]]